torioyoshiko/github-search/README.md

 # github-search
-Its a simple task i did, its allows you to search github repositories.
+A simple task, its allows you to search github repositories.

 # Demo
  https://torioyoshiko.github.io/github-search/